Edinburgh-College-of-Art/arduino-introduction/README.md

 - There is a [Arduino Coding Basics](https://media.ed.ac.uk/playlist/dedicated/1_9kek9y97/) video tutorial series on the Digital Development ECA Media Hopper channel.

 - If you need to purchase components, [Pimoroni](https://shop.pimoroni.com/), [Pi Hut](https://thepihut.com/), [RS](https://uk.rs-online.com/web/) and [Mouser](https://www.mouser.co.uk/) are some sites you may want to look at.

+- There are some more practical examples of Arduino projects in [this repo](https://github.com/Edinburgh-College-of-Art/arduino-examples)